-Our opinion: This is a great microphone, not only because you can plug straight into your computer, but also the 4 different recording modes which allow you to do exactly what you want with it.
+Our opinion: This is a great microphone, not only because you can plug it straight into your computer, but also thanks to the 4 different recording modes which allow you to do exactly what you want with it.

 RODE PODCASTER: $166

-So this microphone feels pretty heavy in your hand, this is due to the internal shock mount which allows you to move the microphone around without having too much surrounding noises being picked up.
+So this microphone feels pretty heavy in your hand, this is due to the internal shock mount which allows you to move the microphone around without having too many surrounding noises picked up.